-The Institute through the ages
+The Institute Through the Ages

-1831 - Founded as a higher vocational school
+1831 - Founded as a Higher Vocational School

 The school was initially located centrally, in Bornemann's House, and had the fields of study: Mathematics, Geometry, Architecture, Mechanical Engineering, Natural History, Physics, Chemistry, Technology, Drawing, Bossing and Bookkeeping.
 There were 64 enrolled students.
 The director was 28-year-old Karl Karmarsch from Vienna.

-1879 - Elevation to the Royal Technical University and move to the Welfenschloss (Guelph Castle)
+1879 - Elevation to the Royal Technical University and Move to the Welfenschloss (Guelph Castle)

 By constitutional reform in 1879 the name Technical University and a division into 5 departments were introduced: Architecture, Civil Engineering, Mechanical Engineering, Chemistry and Electrical Engineering, and General Sciences.

-1900 - division into Faculty of Civil Engineering and Faculty of Mechanical Engineering
+1900 - Division into Faculty of Civil Engineering and Faculty of Mechanical Engineering

 In the 19th century, engineering mechanics had been developed from structural and machine dynamics and analytical mechanics and was assigned to the Faculty of General Sciences.
 In 1900, this field was divided into two chairs, Faculty of Civil Engineering and Faculty of Mechanical Engineering.